 We think Chec’s automated tax support is going to save you a lot of time when it comes to tax season!

 To activate Chec’s automatic sales tax calculator, go to the Setup navigation tab and select Tax.

 Enable Tax if you want Chec to manage how your tax is calculated for every order you make.

-If your prices include tax, Chec will separate tax from the total sale order.
+If your prices include tax, Chec will separate tax from the total sale amount.

-If tax is not included in your price, Chec will add tax to the sale.
+If tax is not included in your price, Chec will add tax to the sale amount.

-If your prices include tax then your taxes will be calculated using this formula:
+If your prices include tax, your taxes will be calculated using the following formula:

 TAX = (TAX RATE * PRICE) / (1 + TAX RATE) (e.g. £20.00 at 20% VAT will be £3.33)

-Add your business address to help us accurately calculate tax.
+Add your business address to help Chec accurately calculate tax.
 This address is usually the address displayed on your invoices.